z-song/laravel-admin/docs/en/installation.md

 The `app/Admin/Controllers` directory is used to store all the controllers.
 The `HomeController.php` file under this directory is used to handle home request of admin.
 The `ExampleController.php` file is a controller example.
+The `AuthController.php` file is a controller for customizing admin page authentication.

 ### Static assets